-- Compliance with recognized labor law standards (no child and forced labor, no discrimination); - Compliance with employment safety and health protection; - Appropriate remuneration, fair working conditions, diversity, and training and development opportunities; - Trade union rights and freedom of assembly; - Guarantee of adequate product safety, including health protection; - Application of the same requirements to entities in the supply chain; and - Inclusive projects or consideration of the interests of communities and social minorities.
+RISKS OF THE TARGET FUND • changes in laws or regulations, may generate higher demand for, and thus undue increase in prices of securities of companies perceived as meeting higher ESG standards.
+Prices of such securities may become more volatile if perception from market participants about companies' adherence to ESG standards changes; and changes in laws or regulations, may incentivize companies to provide misleading information about their environmental, social or governance standards or activities.
+Commonly considered sustainability risk factors are split into ESG, such as be not limited to the following topics: Environment Climate mitigation; Adjustment to climate change; Protection of biodiversity; Sustainable use and protection of water and maritime resources; • Transition to a circular economy, avoidance of waste, and recycling; The avoidance and reduction of environmental pollution; Protection of healthy ecosystems; and Sustainable land use.
+Social affairs • Compliance with recognized labor law standards (no child and forced labor, no discrimination); Compliance with employment safety and health protection; Appropriate remuneration, fair working conditions, diversity, and training and development opportunities; Trade union rights and freedom of assembly; Guarantee of adequate product safety, including health protection; Application of the same requirements to entities in the supply chain; and • Inclusive projects or consideration of the interests of communities and social minorities.
+Corporate Governance Tax honesty; Apti corruption measures; Anti-corruption measures;Sustainability management by the board; Board remuneration based on sustainability criteria; The facilitation of whistle-blowing; Employee rights guarantees; and Data protection guarantees.

-RISKS OF THE TARGET FUND

-Corporate Governance

-Tax honesty;

-Anti-corruption measures;

-Sustainability management by the board;

-Board remuneration based on sustainability criteria;

-The facilitation of whistle-blowing;

-Employee rights guarantees; and

-Data protection guarantees.

 Sustainability risks can lead to a significant deterioration in the financial profile, profitability or reputation of an underlying investment and thus may materially impact its market price or liquidity.
 Market risk Market risk is the possibility of an investor experiencing losses due to factors that affect the overall performance of financial markets, including: changes in interest rates; trade, fiscal, monetary and exchange controls programmes and policies of governments; national and international political and economic events; the global and domestic effects of a pandemic; and any other failure of markets to function.

-Economies and financial markets throughout the world are increasingly interconnected.
+Economies and financial markets throughout the world are

+RISKS OF THE TARGET FUND increasingly interconnected.
 Economic, financial or political events, trading and tariff arrangements, public health events, terrorism, natural disasters and other circumstances in one country or region could have profound impact on global economies or markets.

-Whether or not the Target Fund invests in securities of issuers locat significant exposure to countries experiencing economic, political difficulties, the value and liquidity of the Target Fund's investments may affected.
+Whether or not the Target Fund invests in securities of issuers located in or with significant exposure to countries experiencing economic, political or financial difficulties, the value and liquidity of the Target Fund's investments may be negatively affected.